 pertaining to how the machine works.

 A separate handout contains a lecture by lecture outline of the course, along with dates for all assignments, quizzes and the final exam.

-What I expect: I expect to assign a substantial number of homework problems and in addition four programming assignments.
-I hope to cover most of the material one should expect in an introduction to computer organization, but I expect to not read to you from any textbook.
+What I expect: I expect to assign a substantial number of homework problems and in addition five programming assignments.
+I hope to cover most of the material one should expect in a serious introduction to computer architecture and implementation, but I expect to not read to you from any textbook.
 You should consider my lectures and the corresponding treatments in various textbooks as different approaches to learning the same material.
 The problem sets are a way for you to check to see if you are getting it.